Violin: Popular music

 Up through at least the 1970s, most types of popular music used bowed string sections.
 They were extensively used in popular music throughout the 1920s and early 1930s.
 With the rise of swing music, however, from 1935 to 1945, the string sound was often used to add to the fullness of big band music.
 Following the swing era, from the late 1940s to the mid-1950s, strings began to be revived in traditional pop music.
 This trend accelerated in the late 1960s, with a significant revival of the use of strings, especially in soul music.
 Popular Motown recordings of the late 1960s and 1970s relied heavily on strings as part of their trademark texture.

 With the rise of electronically created music in the 1980s, violins declined in use, as synthesized string sounds played by a keyboardist with a synthesizer took their place.
 However, while the violin has had very little usage in mainstream rock music, it has some history in progressive rock (e.g., Electric Light Orchestra, King Crimson, Kansas, Gentle Giant).
 The instrument has a stronger place in modern jazz fusion bands, notably The Corrs.

 The popularity of crossover music beginning in the last years of the 20th century has brought the violin back into the popular music arena, with both electric and acoustic violins being used by popular bands.
 Dave Matthews Band features violinist Boyd Tinsley.
 The Flock featured violinist Jerry Goodman who later joined the jazz-rock fusion band, The Mahavishnu Orchestra.
 James' Saul Davies, who is also a guitarist, was enlisted by the band as a violinist.
 Vanessa-Mae is known for fusing classical and popular genres, which she calls "violin techno-acoustic fusion", with her success seeing her named the wealthiest entertainer under 30 in the UK in 2006.

 The folk metal band Ithilien use violin extensively along their discography.
 Progressive metal band Ne Obliviscaris feature a violin player, Tim Charles, in their line-up.

 Independent artists, such as Owen Pallett, The Shondes, and Andrew Bird, have also spurred increased interest in the instrument.
 Indie bands have often embraced new and unusual arrangements, allowing them more freedom to feature the violin than many mainstream musical artists.
 Lindsey Stirling plays the violin in conjunction with electronic/dubstep/trance rifts and beats.

-Eric Stanley improvises on the violin with hip hop music/pop/classical elements and instrumental beats.
+Eric Stanley improvises on the violin with hip-hop/pop/classical elements and instrumental beats.
 The successful indie rock and baroque pop band Arcade Fire use violins extensively in their arrangements.